thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

 geekdocAnchor = true

 # If you have protected some pages with e.g. basic authentication you may want to exclude these pages
-# from data file, otherwise information may be leaked.
+# from data file, otherwise, information may be leaked.
 Setting this parameter to 'true' will exclude the
 # page from search data, feeds, etc.
 # WARNING: Consider hosting a standalone, fully auth-protected static page for secret information instead!
 geekdocProtected = false